ankitv2524/Movie-Data-Analysis/README.md

      Then Johnny is in top and then Harrison Ford and So on.. and another things we come to known that some of the actor earning is very less but they are very famous.

-   <b> As we know that Movies Plays very Important Role to Improve our Society locality, our country and entire world.
-From above Analysis and Learning Lots of things from the Past data.  we can take a better decission in the Movie Industry to imporve more and and more for the welfare of the society </b>
+   <b>From above Analysis and Learning Lots of things from the Past data.  we can take a better decission in the Movie Industry to imporve more and and more for the welfare of the society </b>